velikanov/velikanov.github.io/_drafts/GetStartedWithJavaAndSpring/PartI_Maven.markdown

 I prefer to do this, because if you do so then you won’t need to reimport projects manually after any dependency updates in your [POM file](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html).

-You can enable Auto-Import later in IntelliJ Idea Preferences: `Build, Execution, Deployment → Build Tools → Maven → Importing` and checking the `Import Maven projects automatically` box.
+You can enable Auto-Import later in IntelliJ IDEA Preferences: `Build, Execution, Deployment → Build Tools → Maven → Importing` and checking the `Import Maven projects automatically` box.

 ![Working with Maven.
 Import Maven projects automatically]({{ "/assets/img/GetStartedWithJavaAndSpring/PartI_Maven/WorkingWithMaven/ImportMavenProjectsAutomatically.png" }})